A Letter to Superintendents and Principals of Public Schools

 Think about it.
 Would you rather have an allowance to stay healthy with a catastrophic insurance backup policy, or continue to watch your teeth and health rot because the system is too cheap to let you get your mouth fixed?

 The choice is yours.
-Talk to your legislators and demand creative legislation that puts competition back in our economy and stops socialistic monopolies for the rich and dog eat dog capitalism for the poor.
+Talk to your legislators and demand creative legislation that puts competition back in our economy and stop socialistic monopolies for the rich and dog eat dog capitalism for the poor.

 November 12, 2024